Israel 2024

 ▪️ Business Class Airline Seating: $11,590.00 per person

 Note: These prices are reliable estimates but subject to change.
 We will have the exact pricing once airlines make tickets available for our travel dates.
-This is a “pass-through” trip; Texas Scorecard is organizing and leading, but not making money on, this educational voyage to Israel.

 Space on this trip is limited to just 30 spots.
 Reservations are made on a first-come, first-served basis.
 Seats are reserved based on our receipt of your deposit.
-Contact our development director for details.

 FREQUENTLY ASKED QUESTIONS

 Due Now: $500 per person.
-This is refundable until July 31, 2023.
+This is refundable until Aug.
+31, 2023.
+The initial $500 deposit can be made online; the deposit link will be sent to those who register.

 A refundable deposit of $500 per person is required to secure your seat.
-It becomes non-refundable on July 31, 2023.
+It becomes non-refundable on August 31, 2023.

 The trip will begin and end in Newark, NJ.
 You are responsible for getting yourself to Newark on time for the departure, and then home from Newark.

 You are responsible for your own “spending money” for souvenirs and gifts, as well as eating separately from the group.
+(You will be responsible for your own lunch when we are in Jerusalem.)

 You are responsible for getting yourself to Newark on time for the departure, and then home from Newark.

 The weather in Israel will be comparable to the weather in Texas!
 You should bring a light jacket for the morning and evenings, as well as a small umbrella.
-Wear comfortable shoes, bring a hat, and sunscreen.
-If you plan to get in the Dead Sea, bring a swimsuit!
+High temperatures in June can range from the upper-70s to 100 degrees.

 Men and women are encouraged to dress in a conservative fashion.

-COVID-19 VACCINE?
+COVID-19 vaccine?

 Israel does not require tourists to have received a COVID-19 shot to enter the country.